 How does your Squat compare to your Front Squat?
 See side-by-side strength standards from Beginner to Elite.

-Quick Answer: The average intermediate lifter's Squat is approximately 126% of their Front Squat, based on the FitnessVolt Competition Percentile (FVCP) from 2.5M+ verified competition results.
+Quick Answer: The average intermediate lifter's Squat is approximately 126% of their Front Squat, based on FitnessVolt intermediate strength standards (anchored to 2.5M+ verified competition results for the base lifts).

 What Is the Ratio Between These Lifts?